 Local organizing committee – While not necessarily a part of the formal program, the proposal should include any special events that would be planned for the conference.
 Ideas from other conferences include a gala dinner, visits to local firms to view production processes, fun events such as fun walk/run, football (soccer) match, outings to local areas of interest, partner/family programs, etc. These events are not necessary but there has traditionally been a gala dinner.
 This section of the proposal should also include information on the local hotels and rates for rooms.
 We would suggest that a range of hotels be proposed to cover attendees with various levels of financial support.

 Budget – A general budget which projects the expected revenues and expenses, the planned conference fees, etc. should be included.
-For the last several Executive and Council meetings the host organization has picked up the costs of the meetings, dinners, etc. (Please refer to Appendix 3 for our policy on shared conference revenues).
+For the last several Executive and General Assembly meetings the host organization has picked up the costs of the meetings, dinners, etc. (Please refer to Appendix 3 for our policy on shared conference revenues).

 Planning schedule and activities – The proposal should include a timeline for conference publicity, including development of a website (and connected link from the IFSAM website), conference logo (may use the IFSAM logo and combine with a themed logo if wish), fundraising schedule and plans, timelines for the conference planning schedule that should include the dissemination of the call for papers, timeline for the review process and selection of best papers (if applicable), conference registration deadlines, finalizing of program, opening of the registration site, etc.